This Web Page is Memory

 probably equally terrified, was apparently soon brought down some miles

 away).
-Of course I can have no recollection
+Of course I can have no

-slowly developing mind?
-Even today, the
+itself into my slowly developing mind?

-But there are pleasant memories too; of lazy summer afternoons
+But there are pleasant memories too; of lazy summer

-shopping trips to town.
+of shopping trips to town.
 In “Summoned by Bells” John Betjeman

 recalled his childhood as “safe in a world of trains and buttered toast”: in my world trams and buttered toast were the features which linger in the